irrdnet/irrd/docs/admins/availability-and-migration.rst

 * Redirect queries to the new instance.
 * Redirect update emails to the new instance.
 * Ensure published exports are now taken from the new instance.
+* If you were not using synchronised serials, all instances mirroring from your instance, must reload their local copy.

 If this is part of a planned migration from a previous version, it is recommended that you test existing tools and queries against the new IRRDv4